Skip to main content

 • Lumbar radiculopathy is the most common type, and it can cause back, leg, or foot symptoms.
 Cervical radiculopathy can cause symptoms in the neck, arm, or hand.

 • Radiculopathy sometimes gets better on its own.
 There are several treatment options for radiculopathy, like medications, physical therapy, and injections.
-Some people may need surgery depending on their symptoms.
+Some people may need surgery, depending on their symptoms.

 Two of the most common complaints in primary care are neck and back pain.
 In fact, up to 20% of adults have either neck or back pain at any given time.
 Sometimes these symptoms are due to radiculopathy.
 Radiculopathy is more common in the back, but it can also occur in the neck — both of which can affect your daily life.

-Many people cannot enjoy their usual activities due to the pain and weakness it can cause.
-Fortunately, for most people the pain and discomfort is temporary.
+Many people can’t enjoy their usual activities due to the pain and weakness radiculopathy can cause.
+Fortunately, for most people, the pain and discomfort are temporary.
 If you have radiculopathy, understanding the symptoms, causes, and treatments can help you know what to expect.

-What is the definition of radiculopathy?
+What is radiculopathy?

 Radiculopathy is an irritation or compression of a nerve root in the spine.
 People often call it a “pinched nerve.”
-But inflammation can cause irritation to the nerve even if the nerve isn’t pinched or compressed.
+But inflammation can cause irritation to the nerve, even if the nerve isn’t pinched or compressed.

 Types of radiculopathy